-- Websites can relay detailed information to people and are likely places that people will turn to for information about COVID-19 and its vaccine.
-DOH will continue to post COVID-19 information on its website www.health.pa.gov.
-The Governor's office will also include information and a link to the DOH website on the main Pennsylvania website, www.pa.gov, as well as the Governor's website, www.governor.pa.gov.
-Other commonwealth agencies will also include a prominent link to DOH on their websites. - Information sheets - Fact sheets allow people to read important information in their own time and in any environment.
+- Fact sheets allow people to read important information in their own time and in any environment.
 They have been revised to a plain language format.
 They are useful for many different populations as information sheets can be translated into many different languages.
 Fact sheets will be disseminated via the DOH website and will also be sent to county/municipal health departments and other partners before and during an emergency. - Communications staff and subject matter experts will help distribute information to get people to and through MVCs via the news media and all other available outlets. - Numerous communication mechanisms should be used to relay instructions and ensure that messages are distributed to everyone that is affected.
 Consistent messages need to be transmitted repeatedly to make sure they are received and understood.
-Methods that DOH will use to disseminate messages during the COVID-19 vaccine distributions include but are not limited to: news releases, social media channels, press briefings, use of the toll-free 1-877-PA-HEALTH help line, special hotlines, DOH website, and email distribution listings. - All information posted will also be available in non-English languages so that the information is accessible to non-English speaking populations. - Identifying local media outlets - > Development of pre-event media relationships - $\circ\;$ The DOH Office of Communications has established long-standing relationships with statewide media outlets. - The office responds to media inquiries on a daily basis, produces and distributes press releases, and facilitates interviews with spokespersons/subject matter experts. - DOH Office of Communications develops a daily media tracker to maintain contact information for media inquiries regarding COVID-19 vaccines. - DOH Office of Communications also has a number of former media members among its staff who have existing relationships and is apt at pitching to media and receiving coverage. - ${\odot}$ The DOH Press Secretary is on-call and can be reached via cell 24/7. - To mass produce printed materials - The DOH will produce graphics, fact sheets, and other public information materials and house them on our website.
-From there, MVC staff can print materials on their own for the patients being vaccinated at the respective MVCs.

-- In addition to posting the information on the DOH website, the DOH will also work with the Pennsylvania Department of General Services if necessary, to print the public information materials required for the emergency. - > The DOH will also work with local quick-copy services to print materials.
+Methods that DOH will use to disseminate messages during the COVID-19 vaccine distributions include but are not limited to: news releases, social media channels, press briefings, use of the toll-free 1-877-PA-HEALTH help line, special hotlines, DOH website, and email distribution listings. - All information posted will also be available in non-English languages so that the information is accessible to non-English speaking populations. - Identifying local media outlets - Development of pre-event media relationships - The DOH Office of Communications has established long-standing relationships with statewide media outlets. - The office responds to media inquiries on a daily basis, produces and distributes press releases, and facilitates interviews with spokespersons/subject matter experts. - DOH Office of Communications develops a daily media tracker to maintain contact information for media inquiries regarding COVID-19 vaccines. - DOH Office of Communications also has a number of former media members among its staff who have existing relationships and is apt at pitching to media and receiving coverage. - The DOH Press Secretary is on-call and can be reached via cell 24/7. - To mass produce printed materials - The DOH will produce graphics, fact sheets, and other public information materials and house them on our website.
+From there, MVC staff can print materials on their own for the patients being vaccinated at the respective MVCs. - In addition to posting the information on the DOH website, the DOH will also work with the Pennsylvania Department of General Services if necessary, to print the public information materials required for the emergency. - The DOH will also work with local quick-copy services to print materials.

 Additional communication plans during an incident can be found in Annex H, the Incident Risk Communications Plan.
-Reference the PIO checklist for medical countermeasures in Attachment D "Mass Distribution of Medical Countermeasures (Strategic National Stockpile Activation)" of the Bureau of Emergency Preparedness and Response Emergency Operations Plan Annex H, Incident Risk Communications Plan.
+Reference the PIO checklist for medical countermeasures in Attachment D "Mass

+Distribution of Medical Countermeasures (Strategic National Stockpile Activation)" of the Bureau of Emergency Preparedness and Response Emergency Operations Plan Annex H, Incident Risk Communications Plan.